diwiii/viksieni/README.md

 Uzspiežam uz pogas pievienot grozam Controllieris nosūta atpakaļ uz tiko pasūtīto preci izmantojot viksieni.com/darinajumi#upenu-sirups

+TODO: Remove or host on google images that ar marked as soft delete in database.
+Learn to clean up unused image files.
 TODO: Slugs need their own table which are assigned to ids

-Please add option: when uploading image ask for image description and insert it as alt atribute on img tag
+~~Please add option: when uploading image ask for image description and insert it as alt atribute on img tag~~

 Add upload_max_filesize to 8mb in validation or depends on server settings!!!